 Who did Walker beat out to win his Heisman Trophy?
 How about Stanford quarterback John Elway, SMU running back Eric Dickerson, Penn State quarterback Todd Blackledge, and Pittsburgh quarterback Dan Marino, all of whom where seniors while Walker was one year younger than the rest of the field.

-Walker would leave Georgia the following year after being a three-time First-Team All-SEC selection, earning three-straight consensus All-American honors, and being named SEC Player of the Year three years in a row.
+The greatest player in school history left the Georgia football program the following year after being a three-time First-Team All-SEC selection, earning three-straight consensus All-American honors, and being named SEC Player of the Year three years in a row.

-Due to NCAA rules barring players who hadn’t finished their senior year from going to the NFL, Walker left Georgia the following spring to star for three seasons in the United States Football League playing for the New Jersey Generals — he casually scored 61 touchdowns during his first three years of pro football.
+Due to NCAA rules barring players who hadn't finished their senior year from entering the NFL Draft, Walker left Georgia the following spring to star for three seasons in the United States Football League playing for the New Jersey Generals football team — he casually scored 61 touchdowns during his first three years of pro football.

 After being claimed by the Dallas Cowboys due to the USFL failing, Walker would make two-straight Pro Bowls in 1987 and 1988 before the most lopsided trade in NFL history.